Ways to Participate in 4-H

 Pursue 4-H Independent Membership

-Planned learning, which occurs independent of a formal group setting such as a club, as an individual, paired, or family learning effort.
+Planned learning occurs independent of a formal group setting, such as a club, as an individual, paired, or family learning effort.
 Activities are self-directed, usually with limited adult involvement except for parents (or mentor).
-Independent members are expected to complete specific requirements (visit the Independent 4-H’ers page for more information) and are encouraged to participate in county, state, and national events.
+Independent members are expected to complete specific requirements and are encouraged to participate in county, state, and national events.

 Try 4-H Special Interest or Short Term Programs

 Groups of youth meet for a specific learning experience that involves direct teaching by UMaine Extension staff or trained volunteers.
-The program is not part of the school curriculum and not restricted to members of 4-H clubs.
-Examples might be a three-week babysitting course or a program such as Kids Can Grow that is offered in conjunction with our Master Gardener program.
+Examples include a three-week babysitting course or a program such as Kids Can Grow.

 - Visit the Short-Term 4-H Summer Special Interest Programs (SPIN) page for more information.